 - There are others, like StreamLabs Mobile.
 However, this one and many don’t support custom RTMP, which is needed to get your mobile stream into OBS (See “Stream Directly to OBS” below).

 Mobile Live Stream Gear and Hardware

-A smart Phone with a data plan is the key.
+A smart Phone with a LTE 4G data plan is the key.
 This is the easiest and fastest way to do it.
 Smart phones have the resolution and bandwidth to create a great quality stream.
 Wait, don’t you need a PC or laptop with more power to manage a stream?
 Yes, and no. If you don’t need advanced overlays and alerts, you can stream directly to Twitch with your phone.
-However, if you want more power you can use your OBS at home (requires a RTMP server.
-See “Stream Directly to OBS” below).
+However, if you want more power you can use Cloud OBS Servers (see Cloud OBS Servers).

 Use a mobile stabilizer.
 I use a “Cam Caddie Scorpion” to mount and stabilize the phone/camera.
 This helps with camera shake, and allows you to set the Cam Caddie down on a surface while still holding the phone upright.
 People also use selfie sticks and gimbals to mount and stabilize the phone.